diegodoumecq/joymap/README.md

 So, for example:

-    /... somewhere up here declared a stepFunction that does stuff on each step/
+    /... somewhere up here there's a declared stepFunction that does stuff on each step/

     const joyMap = new JoyMap({ threshold: 0.5, clampThreshold: true, onPoll: stepFunction });
     const player1 = joyMap.addPlayer('player1');